Jeera prices to trade higher: Angel Commodities

-According to Angel Commodities, We expect Jeera futures to trade higher as physical demand from the stockists and traders improve.
-However, the reports good sowing progress and lower demand at higher levels may be negative for the prices.
+According to Angel Commodities, expect Jeera futures to trade higher as physical demand from the stockists and traders improve as the supplies are limited due to off - season.

 Like this story, share it with millions of investors on M3